vmware-archive/chaperone/docs/run.md

 to a Chaperone Deployment Server, a vCenter Server environment will be needed for the Chaperone tool to configure.

-##Setting up the vCenter Server Environment
+##Setting up a management environment -- a vCenter Server Environment
-The Chaperone tools require some initial setup in the vCenter server environment.
+The Chaperone tools require some initial setup in a vCenter server environment.
 While the state of the setup may vary, for a development environment the typical configuration is: